wulzymart/alx-system_engineering-devops/0x00-shell_basics/README.md

 #mv to move or rename
 #rm to remove files
 #rmdir remove directory
-# ls ./ ../ /boot to list all files with hidden
+# ls -al ./ ../ /boot to list all files with hidden
+#file used to print type of file